linode/apl-charts/quickstart-redis/README.md

 # Bitnami package for Redis(R)

-This chart has been modified for the integration into the Otomi platform.
-The following instructions have been altered to reflect the use of the workload catalog.
+This chart has been modified for the integration into Application Platform for LKE.
+The following instructions have been altered to reflect the use of the Catalog.

 Redis(R) is an open source, advanced key-value store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.